AdityaR13/Skills-world-cloud/README.md

 # Skills-world-cloud
-Simple frequency world cloud using RcolorBrewer in R
+Simple frequency word cloud using RcolorBrewer in R